kivy/pyobjus/docs/source/index.rst

 with :ref:`installation`, and then head over to the :ref:`quickstart`.
 If you'd rather dive into the internals of Pyobjus, check out the :ref:`api` documentation.
-There are also nice examples of using classes from Foundation framework, this you can find on the :ref:`foundation_eg` page.
+There are also nice examples of using classes from Foundation framework.
+These you can find on the :ref:`foundation_eg` page.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    installation
+   pyobjus_internal
    quickstart
    api
    foundation_eg